ramy-ibrahim-ahmed/Geme--Medical-Intelligent-Agent/README.md

 * Tavily search is used to obtain three search results, which are then formatted clearly, including links and documents.
 * These results are placed into the state key *search*.

-### Chatbot

-* The *Gemma3:12b* is prompted with *persona*, *return format*, and *chatting with search results* as a system message.
-* Tool message includes the state key *search*.
-* If the search results do not provide a relevant answer, Geme politely states that it cannot answer.

 ---

 <img src="read.png" style="max-height: auto; width: 600px;" />